scopinho/ML/README.md

-# ML
+# Machine Learning (ML)

 **ENGLISH** -  Machine Learning, Operational Research, Decision Making and other stuffs repo

 Experiments, learning material and cheatsheets for some ML algs, MCDM and Oper.
+Research in R.

-Research in R Most of the articles are in Portuguese language.
+Most of the articles are in Portuguese language.
 Since there are plenty of that already in English we thought that might be a good contribution to produce in different langs.

-PORTUGUESE -  Repo com coisas de ML, MCDM, P.O e outras coisas.
-A maiores em português já que temos muito conteúdo em Inglês disponível.
+**PORTUGUESE** -  Repo com coisas de Machine Learning, MCDM, P.O e outros estudos para tomada de decisão e análise de dados.
+A maioria está em português, um vez que jaé existem diverso artigos em Inglês disponível.

 # **Conteúdo**